Dauto98/Reactjs-starting-template/README.md

 The guide will be divided in to small sections, each section will contain setup for 1 module or functionality.
 For final configuration, you can check the repo.

-(The code in the repo is for webpack 3 on branch master)
+(The code in the repo is for webpack 3 on branch master, the default branch here is webpack 4)

 ## Prerequisites